kiranharidas187/documents/src/docusaurus/docs/starting-a-session.md

    * Clear All Status Icons: to clear user status
    * Create Breakout Rooms: to divide participants into groups
    * Write Closed Captions: to turn on captions
-   * Learning Analytics Dashboard: to open a dowloadable file that includes session duration and user activity.
+   * Learning Analytics Dashboard: to open a downloadable file that includes session duration and user activity.

 6. To change settings for selected users, go to ![profile icon](media/bbb-profileicon.png), and tap the user's name.
 The user settings include: